Travel Guide: Kampong Glam, Singapore

-It’s almost lunchtime when we left Little India to visit another historic place in Singapore called Kampong Glam.
+It’s almost lunchtime when we left Little India to visit another historic district in Singapore called Kampong Glam.
 One of the best things about having a walking tour in Singapore is that you will get to discover it’s peoples culture and their multi-racial background.

 One of the most outstanding things that you will come across is the interesting culture that is a mixture of 3 ethnic groups: the Malays, the Chinese and the Indians.

 We visited the Malay Heritage Centre where the Istana Kampong Gelam is located.
-Istana Kampong Glam is the Malay world for “Kampong Glam Palace” where the original Malay palace was erected.
+Istana Kampong Glam is the Malay word for “Kampong Glam Palace” where the original Malay palace was erected.
 Istana Kampong Gelam palace and the entire compound were refurbished into the Malay Heritage Centre in 2004.

 Inside the compound, I saw a replica of a boat used by Malay settlers which were all made from the bark of Gelam tree.
 After visiting the compound, we went to the famous Sultan’s Mosque which is adjacent to Istana Kampong Glam.

-Today, Kampong Glam remains to be the ultimate rendezvous for Malays because of the existence of Sultan’s Mosque and the place is surrounded by restaurants that offers Halal food.
+Today, Kampong Glam remains to be the ultimate rendezvous for Malays because of the existence of the Sultan’s Mosque and the place is surrounded by restaurants that offer Halal food.
 The Sultan’s Mosque was rebuilt in 1928 after a major fund-raising project.
 One of the interesting features of the mosque is its huge dome made up entirely of soft drink glass bottles.

 If you are looking for Batik products, then this is the place that you need to visit.
-We were still busy window shopping when Wilson got an sms from Ben of STB that we can now proceed to Tepak Sireh Restaurant for our most awaited lunch haha!
+We were still busy window shopping when Wilson got an SMS from Ben of STB that we can now proceed to Tepak Sireh Restaurant for our most awaited lunch haha!
 Checkout Pinoy Food Cravings for the food review:)

 How to get there